Pawan198895/Emotion-Detection-Using-ECG-Sensor-and-Machine-learning/README.md

 classification.
 The project's findings demonstrate the potential of using ECG signals to identify emotions and present fresh research directions.
 #Keywords: ECG, SVM, Analog-to-Digital Converter (ADC), Raspberry Pi
+#Problem statement:
+Emotional states can be difficult to detect and interpret accurately.
+Current methods for emotion detection rely on subjective self-reporting or external observations, which can be unreliable and imprecise.
+In this project, we aim to develop a system for emotion detection using an ECG sensor, Analog-toDigital Converter (ADC), and Raspberry Pi.
+The goal is to capture the electrical activity of the heart using the ECG sensor, process the data using the ADC, and analyze it using the Raspberry Pi to accurately detect the emotional state of the user.
+This system can have various applications, such as monitoring mental health or providing feedback for virtual reality experiences.